 He invited her to tour game lands on what turned out to be his fatal flight, but Markham had declined (so the story goes) because of a premonition that her African servant had that something might go wrong.

 Markham was the first woman to cross the Atlantic from east-to-west on her own.

-Ernest Hemingway wrote about Markham in one of his published letters:
+Ernest Hemingway wrote about Markham in his published letters:

 “Did you read Beryl Markham’s book, West With The Night?
 She has written so well, and marvelously well, that I was completely ashamed of myself as a writer. “

-Karen’s career as a writer didn’t begin until she moved back to Denmark after 17 years in Africa and began writing about her experiences there under the pen name of Isak Dinesen.
+Karen’s career as a writer didn’t begin until she moved back to Denmark and began writing about her experiences there under the pen name of Isak Dinesen.